 After a little research from the team, we realised that giving this content a more cinematic feel (Think talking heads from your fave Netflix documentary series) would make for a more engaging experience for the viewer and give it an overall professional look and sound.

-To achieve this, we first broke down the visual look with these key elements: Depth in the image, lighting the scene and shooting on a cinematic camera.
-Secondly, we approached the audio like you would a film, using a lav mic + a shotgun mic for each talent to later blend the warmest audio tone in post production.
+To achieve this, we first broke down the visual look with these key elements: Depth in the image, lighting of the scene, and shooting on a cinematic camera.
+Secondly, we approached the audio like you would a film, using a lav mic + a shotgun mic for each talent to later blend the warmest audio tone in post-production.

 This quote as ever rings true to many aspects of life.
 We immediately found that trying to implement all if the above for every podcast was close to impossible.
 Frequently, we would battle with the logistics of a shoot.
 An example of this would be the size of the work space would inhibit the amount of gear we would normally take to a shoot or even the location itself could change on the day.
 We’re working with important people, who at times, could only give an hour of their day, meaning we would have to think fast and be prepared for any changes.